 Games Workshop seeks to inspire new generations of young people by helping them develop the inventive and artistic skills that are an integral part of the Warhammer hobby, and introducing new worlds of imagination and fantastical possibilities.

 Warhammer is an incredibly creative hobby that encourages social activities and group interaction - a notion shared by Scout Groups across the country, making it a perfect match!

 Scout Resource for Model Maker Activity Badge (10.5 - 14 yrs)

 Keen to get stuck in?
-Click here to join the wait list for your free pack!
+Click here to apply for your free pack!

 How to video

 Games Workshop have created a great 'How to build' video to help you and your group get started with the kit!